SHOP ALL

 If you are expecting a baby, this article will give you tips on establishing your pregnancy due date.
 Read on to discover everything you need to know about calculating the date of your baby’s arrival.

-Calculating Your Due Date from Your Last Menstrual Period
+Calculating Your Due Date Using Ultrasound

 Ultrasounds are part of routine obstetrics care.
 The American College of Obstetricians and Gynecologists states that an ultrasound during the first trimester is not standard prenatal care, but it’s often used to determine: